I am Démie Lecompte. Born in Montreal, I grew up in Mont-St-Hilaire, in the Montérégie region of Quebec (Canada).

 I then went through a difficult and dark period, marked by an important artistic block; a period that lasted about fifteen years.
 So I turned to writing workshops (short stories, novels).
 Later, I became the mother of two wonderful and talented daughters in 2008 and 2012.
 In 2010, I left my workplace for good and stayed home to help my firstborn, who had special needs at the time.

-It’s only from 2014 that I find time for myself and made concrete steps to break the artistic block, with different therapeutic aids.
-I was diagnosed with ADHD in 2015, where I learned how to get a hold of myself.
+It’s only from 2014 that I find time for myself and made concrete steps to break the artistic block.
 In 2016, I started traditional drawing classes.
 After a period of reflection, I chose in 2017 to resume digital painting and take intensive courses over three semesters.
 And finally, in 2019, I took a formation in career management for freelance artists.

 All the steps from 2014 to 2019 were important to understand who I am, what I really want to do, then to develop my artistic approach, and the projects I’m working on now.